PauloRlopez/Concepts/README.md

 This is a repository for many vital simple concepts for the python programming language.
 As an aspiring Data Scientist I want to learn the basics of python and share it with anyone that wants to learn this soulful language.
-This folder will help me apply the python concepts to any problems I may encounter.

 I am eager to learn!

-Welcome and please share.
+Welcome! and please share.